Unit 1 - Introduction to Theatre Design

 - Self-directed studio-based project work

-- To engage with the debates and ideas around theatre design
+- You will engage with the debates and ideas around theatre design

 In this unit a range of digital processes used in the theatre design and live performance industry will be demonstrated.
 You will work on short projects in relation to these.